somanyrobots/roll20-snippets/psion-macros.md

 * There's no way to edit attributes without API access, so these abilities won't directly modify any attributes on your character.
 * There's no way to dynamically switch between attack rolls and saving throws, so for powers that do so, you'll need a separate macro for each mode.
 * It really sucks that roll20 demands these be one-line snippets; if you edit them, I suggest adding line breaks every 3-4 items.
 * I haven't found any way to include one's Psi Limit as part of the macros.
-So right now I've just got the roll queries set to match my own 8th-level PC - ideally, on all the 1+ queries, we'd cap them at the psi limit.
-I'll probably change the defaults to scale 0-10, to accomodate 20th-level psions, since it doesn't actually hurt a lower-level PC much.
+So right now I've just got the roll queries for a 20th-level PC - ideally, on all the 1+ queries, we'd cap them at the psi limit.
+Ideally they'd be capped at the maximum allowable for any level.
 * It's probably impossible to teach roll20 to actually enforce a psi limit within a turn, or even within a macro (it could be maybe done with API access, but I'm trying not to require that).
 This isn't that hard for people to track themselves, and teaching roll20 how to sum different values across the roll queries will be a giant pain, if it's possible at all.

 # SHOW ME THE DANG MACROS ALREADY